dinskiCode/School/awp/sec-year/db/README.md

 cd /Applications/XAMPP/bin; ./mysql -u root

-use of dump:
+create tables by dump:
 source /path/to/dump

-or use own db:
+use db:
 use <db_name>